Type: Joint Venture

-You might say this company gives viewers a lifetime dose of television.
+This company gives viewers a lifetime dose of television.
 A&E Television Networks (AETN) owns and operates a portfolio of ten cable TV channels, including Lifetime Television, the flagship network of AETN subsidiary Lifetime Entertainment that targets women with a variety of lifestyle and entertainment content.
 Its A&E network offers a mix of reality-based programming and documentaries, while its HISTORY channel airs original programs on historical topics.
 The company also operates sister networks such as Crime & Investigation Network and The Biography Channel.
-AETN is a joint venture between Hearst, Walt Disney, and NBCUniversal (NBCU).
+AETN is a joint venture between Hearst Corporation and The Walt Disney Company.

 President Ad Sales: Radio Broadcasting & Programming